Commuted Pension Guide: Maximize Your Retirement Benefits

 Financial Flexibility

 Commuting a portion of your pension provides a lump sum payment, offering immediate financial liquidity.
 This can be particularly useful for handling large expenses or emergencies, giving you greater control over your finances.
+Some retirees use the lump sum received from pension commutation to invest in savings instruments or strengthen their life insurance coverage.

 Investment Opportunities